The Life of Surgeon Sauerbruch: Plot

-Berlin, 1948: Olga Ahrends plunges to a streetcar and is seriously hurt.
-Professor Sauerbruch joins the scene and sends her into the surgical section of the Charité.
-As the incident is regarded to be an attempted suicide, Olga Ahrends is admitted into the psychiatric section.
+Berlin, 1948: Olga Ahrends collapses in front of a tram/streetcar and is seriously injured.
+Professor Sauerbruch happens to be walking by and orders her to be admitted to the surgical section of the Charité.
+However, as the incident is regarded to be an attempted suicide, Olga Ahrends is admitted to the psychiatric section.

-A severe debate arises between Sauerbruch and the Charité psychiatrist, who diagnoses a falling sickness, while Sauerbruch recognizes that Olga Ahrends in fact is suffering from a metabolic disease weakening her bones.
-Olga Ahrends is in danger of being amputated her leg; Sauerbruch, however, is able to cure her by removing her parathyroid gland.
-Neither has she to be worried about the operation costs.
-Within this background story, many further episodes from Sauerbruch's life and work are shown, some of them in flashbacks.
+A protracted debate ensues between Sauerbruch and the Charité psychiatrist.
+While the latter diagnoses a falling sickness, Sauerbruch recognizes that Olga Ahrends in fact is suffering from a metabolic disease weakening her bones.
+Olga Ahrends is in danger of losing her leg but Sauerbruch cures her by removing her parathyroid gland.
+Olga's treatment at the Charité provides the frame story for a number of episodes from Sauerbruch's life and work, some of them in flashbacks.

 During the Bavarian Soviet Republic, he unwaveringly stuck to his professional ethics.
 As a consequence, he was arrested in order not to be able to help the enemies of the revolution, but was rescued by a young man whose mother Sauerbruch once had operated on.
-On President Paul von Hindenburgs deathbed, Sauerbruch had to admit himself to the limitations of his profession and to calm down Hindenburg's fears that, after Hindenburgs death, Adolf Hitler, who had been appointed Chancellor of the German Empire by Hindenburg, would swear the army on himself, by telling Hindenburg that one only is able to decide situationally and that it is always easy for history to judge afterwards.
+At President Paul von Hindenburgs deathbed, Sauerbruch had to come to terms with the limitations of his profession and he calmed down Hindenburg's fears that, after Hindenburgs death, Adolf Hitler, who had been appointed Chancellor of the German Empire by Hindenburg, would swear the army on himself, by telling Hindenburg that one only is able to decide situationally and that it is always easy for history to judge afterwards.

-The flashback about another Sauerbruch patient is rather of funny nature.
-It is about a waiter who is worried about the costs he has to pay for his operation but then reacts confused and finally breathes a sigh of relief when he learns that he has just to pay a bill about 1 DM.
+Another flashback about a Sauerbruch patient is of a more lighthearted nature.
+A waiter is worried and confused about the costs of surgery but eventually breathes a sigh of relief when he learns that he only has to pay a nominal amount of 1 Mark.

-After end of work, Sauerbruch performs an operation on a male cat because its owner doesn't rely on veterinarians.
-Between operations, Sauerbruch gives lectures and examines young physicians.
-So, his time for private time is very limited.
-Mrs. Sauerbruch conforms uncomplainingly to his puritanic life style.
+In his spare time, Sauerbruch performs an operation on a male cat because its owner does not believe in veterinarians.
+Between operations, Sauerbruch gives lectures and administers exams to young physicians, leaving little time for personal life.
+Mrs. Sauerbruch conforms uncomplainingly to his puritan lifestyle.

 In further flashbacks, Sauerbruch tells about his invention, which makes thorax operations possible.
 During Sauerbruch's years of study, tuberculosis claimed many victims because it was not possible to perform operations on the patients' lungs.
 When a window in Sauerbruch's house was damaged during a storm, Sauerbruch came up with the idea of an underpressure chamber, the Sauerbruch chamber, which was to equalize pressure during opening the thorax.
 The first operation on an old woman failed, as she died.
-The second operation, however, which was performed on a young opera singer, showed that Sauerbruch had been right with his idea.
+The second operation, however, which was performed on a young opera singer, vindicated his idea.